arifbudiono/arifbudiono/README.md

 <br>
 <samp>
   <p align="center">
-    Keep learning and stay routing.
+    Keep learning, sharing and stay routing the world.
     <br>
     From <a href="https://github.com/arifbudiono/arifbudiono">arifbudiono</a>
   </p>